 1.3.1 Initial recognition of financial assets and financial liabilities

 The Company recognises financial assets and liabilities when it becomes a party to the terms of the contract, which is the trade date or the settlement date.
-All financial instruments are measured initially at fair value plus/minus transaction costs, except in the case of financial assets and financial liabilities recorded at fair value through profit or loss, where transaction costs are expensed upfront.
+All financial instruments are measured at amortised cost plus/minus transaction costs.